 Moot court membership provides the opportunity to practice legal training, particularly in a courtroom situation, through Trial Advocacy and Dispute Resolution.
 Order of the Coif membership combines grade point average with Latin honors, although many law schools do not offer this.

 Earning Other Degrees In Law

 While the J.D. is considered a professional doctorate, a student can earn other higher law degrees.
+After earning a JD it is possible to complete a one year Master of Laws degree.
+When doing so you can choose an area of specialization, for example tax law.
 The Doctor of Juridical Science (S.J.D.) and Doctor of Comparative Law (D.C.L.) are research-based academic degrees comparable to a Ph.D.

 Law courses focus on learning how to analyze legal problems, read cases, condense facts and apply law to facts.
 The first year of law school is extremely standardized with a few exceptions.
 The course load is very heavy and comes from the following semester-length classes: contracts, criminal law, constitutional law, torts, civil procedure, property and a yearlong course in legal writing and research normally called lawyering skills.